MSudharsh110305/MSudharsh110305/README.md

-- 👋 Hi, I’m @Sudharsh
+- 👋 Hi, I’m Sudharsh
 - 👀 I’m interested in new trends in AI, IoT and cyber security
 - 🌱 I’m currently learning everything I find interesting
 - 💞️ I’m looking to collaborate on IoT, AI projects